Kings Cross therapy

 Where exactly is your Kings Cross psychotherapy practice?

 It’s at 1 Birkenhead Street, a quiet side street just opposite Kings Cross station itself.
 So it’s super-convenient but away from the hustle and bustle.
 If you’re travelling via Kings Cross, it could hardly be easier!
-It’s also really convenient for St Pancras, Clerkenwell, Euston, Barnsbury, Camden, Angel, Pentonville, and Russell Square.
+It’s also really convenient for St Pancras, Clerkenwell, Euston, Bloomsbury, Barnsbury, Camden, Angel, Pentonville, and Russell Square.

-With Kings Cross station, the Thameslink service through St Pancras and many buses stopping just metres away, there aren’t many places in London from which it isn’t easy to get to my Kings Cross therapy rooms!
+With Kings Cross station, the Thameslink service from St Pancras and many buses stopping just metres away, there aren’t many places in London from which it isn’t easy to get to my Kings Cross therapy rooms!

 By tube